How Long Can Drugs Be Detected In Blood?

 In these circumstances, another comparable drug test would be requested.

-Other types of drug tests that could be requested include:
+Other types of drug tests that are requested include:

 What Does A Blood Drug Test Show?